obatsak/openvpntemplate/README.md

 # openvpntemplate
+Version 1.0.

 Scripts to downloads install and configure openvpn server.
-Version 1.0.

 For use:

-chmod +x installer.sh; ./installer.sh;
+chmod +x installer.sh

+./installer.sh